yeoman/yeoman.io/app/authoring/user-interactions.md

 Prompts are the main way a generator interacts with a user.
 The prompt module is provided by [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) and you should refer [to its API](https://github.com/SBoudrias/Inquirer.js) for a list of available prompt options.

 The `prompt` method is asynchronous and return a promise.
-You'll need to return the promise from your task in order to wait for it's completion before running the next one. ([learn more about asynchronous task](/authoring/running-context.html))
+You'll need to return the promise from your task in order to wait for its completion before running the next one. ([learn more about asynchronous task](/authoring/running-context.html))

 ```js
 module.exports = generators.Base.extend({